fishyer/some-stars/README.md

 *   [labring/sealfs](https://github.com/labring/sealfs) - The storage system of sealos, aims to be a high-performance, high-reliability, and auto-scaling distributed file system

-*   [zurawiki/gptcommit](https://github.com/zurawiki/gptcommit) - A git prepare-commit-msg hook for authoring commit messages with GPT-3.
+*   [zurawiki/gptcommit](https://github.com/zurawiki/gptcommit) - A git prepare-commit-msg hook for authoring commit messages with LLMs.

 *   [gitbutlerapp/gitbutler](https://github.com/gitbutlerapp/gitbutler) - The GitButler version control client, backed by Git, powered by Tauri/Rust/Svelte